Is Peacock free with Roku?

 3. In the Roku Channel Store, search for “Peacock” using the search bar.

-4. Once you find the Peacock app, select it and choose “Add Channel.”
+4. Once you find the Peacock app, select it and click on “Add Channel.”

 5. Wait for the app to download and install on your Roku device.